Quantification and Analysis of Interdependency in Cyber-Physical Systems

 The definitive version is available at https://doi.org/10.1109/DSN-W.2016.47

-46th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (2016: Jun.
+3rd International Workshop on Reliability and Security Aspects for Critical Infrastructure, ReSA4CI 2016, in conjunction with the 46th IEEE/IFIP International Conference on Dependable Systems and Networks, DSN 2016 (2016: Jun.
 28-Jul.
 1, Toulouse, France)

 Electrical and Computer Engineering

 Cyber-Physical System; Interdependency; Smart Grid; EEE 14-Bus System

 International Standard Book Number (ISBN)

 © 2016 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.